goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 4. Next are stressors.
 I identify a stressor, and then I "debunk" the stressor.
 The way I do this is typically A] Acknowledging the positive underlying intent of the Stressor B] Identifying irrational threads in the stressor so that the stressor falls in on itself C] Identify the self defeating nature of the stressor - i.e. typically if you're super stressed about something you're not taking action towards the positive intention
 5. When possible, try and link defeating the stressors to the Gratitude, or Intention functions to maximize repetition

-## Firing Myself
+## Firing Myself / Autonomous Self

 The idea of firing yourself is essentially using AI augmentation to improve decision making by using the absolute minimum amount of judgment on a daily/weekly basis.
 I wrote about this in my last post with a detailed roadmap for building out software tools to augment this.
+I'd note that part of the goal here is actually minimizing the amount of thought and tracking done - so whenever possible (for example, collecting a KPI) - the KPI is implemented via a cron job or a tech process rather than me logging it myself.
 For this to work effectively you need A] large amounts of regularly uploaded qualitative context B] quantitative KPIs that suggest how well things are moving forward.
 AI tools can only make high quality decisions on your behalf if they’re armed with full context.

 ### Daily processes:
 * 9:40 AM - review morning trading execution, ensure risk systems have worked